Download PDF NOW !

 Imagine a practice that began in ancient Eastern traditions, slowly spreading its influence across time and geographical boundaries, until it became a universal phenomenon cherished by Western culture.
 That’s the journey of mindfulness—an ancient art now embraced by people worldwide.

 III.
-The Essence of Mindfulness: ManagerUp’s CALM Approach
+The Essence of Mindfulness: ManagerUp’s CALMA Approach

 Business professionals often grapple with maintaining focus, making clear decisions, and cultivating a positive mindset.
 At ManagerUp, we’ve developed a distinctive and impactful strategy to address these challenges, rooted in the foundational pillars of mindfulness.

-By integrating mindfulness and fostering a mindset of growth and positivity, ManagerUp’s CALM concept empowers you to navigate the uncharted waters of the business realm with confidence and determination.
-Let’s take a deeper look at each of the core pillars of the CALM principle.
+By integrating mindfulness and fostering a mindset of growth and positivity, ManagerUp’s CALMA concept empowers you to navigate the uncharted waters of the business realm with confidence and determination.
+Let’s take a deeper look at each of the core pillars of the CALMA principle.

 (Practicing mindfulness means being aware of the present moment.)